In the guide

 It is difficult to avoid problems with consumers' expectations regarding how their vehicle is to be serviced, especially if they are looking for a cheaper option.

 It is recommended that you provide a service 'menu', which should detail exactly what you are going to do, and you must then do as you have described.
-Furthermore, it is important you provide the consumer with a schedule for the work you have carried out.
+Furthermore, it is important that you provide the consumer with a schedule for the work you have carried out.

 It is important to establish with the consumer the type of service that will be conducted before the work is carried out on their vehicle.
 Once you both agree either to carry out a manufacturer's service or your own service, then you must make sure that you carry out the service as described.
 It is a good idea to have a pre-booking form explaining the type of service the consumer will be receiving.
 The consumer can read and sign this form before the work is carried out.
 The form should contain an itemised list of the work you agreed under the service and the agreed price.
 This will prevent disputes later on.